Peter Lucido: Allegations of sexual misconduct

 Lucido has been accused of sexual harassment by four different women: journalist Allison Donahue, State Senator Mallory McMorrow, lobbyist Melissa Osborn, and an unnamed employee at his Macomb County government office, where he is Macomb County Prosecutor.
 He has also been accused of inappropriate touching by Ingham County Judge Lisa McCormick.

 In January 2020, Lucido attracted controversy for telling Allison Donahue, a 22-year-old female reporter for the Michigan Advance, that a visiting group of teenage boys from De La Salle Collegiate High School could "have a lot of fun" with her if she were to "hang around" with them.
 The comment was widely interpreted as an instance of sexual harassment, prompting the Senate Business Office of the State of Michigan to open a sexual harassment investigation against Lucido.
 The controversy was covered in national and international outlets like The New York Times, Teen Vogue, and the BBC News.
 Lucido initially agreed that he had made these remarks, apologizing for them but asserting that they were not intended to be disparaging, but later reversed his agreement and alleged that he had been misquoted.

 McMorrow stated that Lucido touched her lower back and upper buttocks in November 2018, shortly after she was elected to the state senate, and made comments during a training session that suggested she won her election because of her appearance.
-Osborn said she was handing out name badges at a lunch for legislators when she felt a hand on her "lower back/upper butt."
-It was Lucido, who she said held his hand there an uncomfortably long time while complimenting her on her appearance and how the plaid dress she was wearing looked on her.
+Osborn said she was handing out name badges at a lunch for legislators when she felt Lucido's hand on her "lower back/upper butt."
+She stated that Lucido held his hand there for a long time while complimenting her on her appearance and how the plaid dress she was wearing looked on her.
 His hand "was placed too low and it was uncomfortable and he just talked about my appearance for an extended period of time, a couple of minutes," Osborn said on "Detroit Today" on WDET-FM.
 Osborn said, "He was looking me up and down and it was very uncomfortable and demeaning."
-Osborn stated she decided to come forward because her experience was so similar to McMorrow's.
+Osborn stated she decided to come forward because her experience was very similar to that of McMorrow's.

 The State Senate investigated the sexual harassment allegations against Lucido.
 The investigation concluded that Lucido's comments were inappropriate, and as a result Lucido was removed from his committee chairmanship.

 Later, Lucido faced renewed controversy over a photo, posted to his own campaign's Facebook page, that shows him with his hand on a woman's behind.
 Musician Ralphe Armstrong's Facebook page also shared the photo, with a post that said Armstrong and his daughter appeared in the photo with Lucido.
-Shortly after the photo appeared on Lucido's page, the group Macomb Accountability Project, which oppressed Lucido's election, wrote on its Facebook page: "You’d think someone with 4 sexual harassment complaints would watch their hands."
+Shortly after the photo appeared on Lucido's page, the group Macomb Accountability Project, which opposed Lucido's election, wrote on its Facebook page: "You’d think someone with 4 sexual harassment complaints would watch their hands."